 We do have the facility to offer an internal scan (transvaginal).
 This will be determined by the sonographer during your scan and will be offered if the sonographer feels it would be beneficial.
-It optional and would only be performed with written consent.
+This is completely optional and would only be performed with your consent.

-Sometimes it may be that we are unable to confirm the viability of your pregnancy on the day of your appointment.
+Sometimes it may be that we are unable to visualise a heartbeat on the day of your appointment.
 This may be because: